Bisolaoluwanisola/power-consumption-analysis/README.md

 [download here] https://archive.ics.uci.edu/dataset/849/power+consumption+of+tetouan+city
 # TOOLS
    -*power bi*
+# DATA CLEANING
+This process was carried out using power query
+- No duplicate were found in the dataset
+- Changed data type to ensure data accuracy and analysis
+- Eliminated 1 unwanted columns
+# DATA MANIPULATION
+- Created a new columns to create power consumption by day of the week with this dax funchion Day of the week = FORMAT(powerconsumption[Datetime],"ddd")
 # TYPES OF ANALYSIS USED FOR THIS PROJECT
 power consumption analysis- to analyze power consumption variance across the whole year power consumption analysis-to analyze the impact of powwer consumption acrosss all zones atmosphere condition analysis- to identify trends overtime across all the quaters of the year

 # KEY PERFORMANCE INDICATORS
+##Primary KPIS
+- Power consumption variance: 38k
+- peak power consumption:137k
+- average power consumption:71k
+- total power consumption:3.73bn

+##Secondary KPIS
-1. In which month is the power consumption variance the highest
+- In which month is the power consumption variance the highest
-2. Which quater of the year recorded highest levels of humidity,temprature,diffuse flow and wind speed
+-  Which quater of the year recorded highest levels of humidity,temprature,diffuse flow and wind speed
-3. Which zone exhibit the highest power consumption
+-  Which zone exhibit the highest power consumption
-4. Was the power consumption taregt of the year archieved
+-  Was the power consumption taregt of the year archieved
-5. Which month experience the highest overall power consumption
+-  Which month experience the highest overall power consumption
-6. On which day of the week is power consumption at its peak
+- On which day of the week is power consumption at its peak
-7. What is the diffrence between the power consumption in zone 1 and the total power consumption
+- What is the diffrence between the power consumption in zone 1 and the total power consumption
-8.  what is the diffrence between the power consumption in zone 2 and the total power consumption
+-  what is the diffrence between the power consumption in zone 2 and the total power consumption
-9.  what is the diffrence between the power consumption in zone 3 and the total power consumption
+-  what is the diffrence between the power consumption in zone 3 and the total power consumption
 # DATA ANALYSIS
 - Average power consumption ,date by power consumption variance:This indicate that july had the highest average power consumption at 88k while august has recorded the highest power consumption variance with 34k highlighting significant flunctuationsin power usage during these months.
 - Average power consumption ,month by zone:This analyis highlights that zone 1 recorded the highest average power consummption in both july and and august , reaching 36k.Zone 2 experience its peak consumption in august at 25k ,while Zone 3 recorded its highest consumption in july at 28k indicating variations in power usage across diffrent zones during these months.